ArtsWest delivers a searing and rough-edged ‘Sunset Baby’

 Both concerns burden Kenyatta, in this rough-edged and searing drama by Dominique Morisseau now at Arts West.

 This is the second play ArtsWest has produced by Morisseau, a writer who is having quite a moment.
-She was nominated for a 2019 Tony Award for penning the Broadway hit, “Ain’t Too Proud: The Life and Times of the Temptations.”
-She’s now authoring another jukebox tuner, about the long-running soul music TV show, “Soul Train.”
+She was nominated for a 2019 Tony Award for penning the Broadway hit “Ain’t Too Proud: The Life and Times of the Temptations.”
+She’s now authoring another jukebox tuner, about the long-running soul-music TV show, “Soul Train.”

 But “Sunset Baby” is closer to much of her previous dramatic work, including “Skeleton Crew” (staged in 2018 by ArtsWest), part of Morisseau’s three-play “Detroit Trilogy” that candidly considers the everyday challenges of working-class blacks in the Motor City.